 - GAF Timberline Cool Series Shingles

-These shingles are Energy Star certified, meaning that you can save money on your taxes when you switch to them.
+These shingles are Energy Star certified.
 They have also been found to save an average of 7-15% in annual heating/cooling costs for consumers.
 Those savings really add up each year!
 These roofs are ideal on residential roofs in Salem, Oregon that have any amount of pitch to them.

 - Bruce & Dana Snap-Lock Metal Roofing Panels

 These durable and reflective metal roofs are highly reflective and are installed with proper insulation.
-The panels are so efficient that you can receive a $500 tax credit for installing one of these roofs on your home!
+The panels are so efficient, they have been approved by Energy Star.

 - IB Roofing Material

 IB Roof Systems are ideal roofs for Oregon’s climate.
-They’re Energy Star and LEED certified, meaning that you can receive a tax credit for installing these roofs.
+They’re Energy Star and LEED certified.
 Additionally, these roofing systems were designed in Oregon.
 They are meant to withstand freeze-thaw cycles.
 They are highly reflective and energy efficient.

 - SteelROCK Roof Products

 If you like the look of tile, but want an even more effective and energy-saving option, SteelROCK Roof Products are a great option to consider.
 They are made of steel and are stone coated.
 They are incredibly durable and offer a great deal of protection from the elements.
-They are also Energy Star certified, meaning that you can get a tax credit for installing them.
+They are also Energy Star certified.
 Energy Star requires a 25% initial reflectance rating at a minimum, in order to become approved.

 As you can see, there are many options available when it comes to saving money on your heating and cooling bills in general, but especially when it comes to choosing your roofing material and insulation.